 What is a discount?

-The most common discounts used are cash discount, volume discount and trade discount.
+The most common discounts are cash discounts, volume discounts and trade discounts.
 Trade discount is the amount by which a manufacturer reduces the retail price of a product when it sells to a wholesaler.
 This can be an important pricing tool to promote B2B sales.
-Whereas, volume discount is also to entice people into buying in bulk and cash discount is provided to encourage early payment.
-This helps to maintain cash flow and venture capital.
+Whereas, volume discounts encourage buying in bulk, and cash discounts are given for early payment, aiming to accelerate cashflow.

 What is a rebate?

 Rebates are a retrospective payment which ultimately reduces the overall cost of a product/service at a later date.
 This makes rebates different to discounts, as you pay the bill for the full amount then, at some point later in time, part of the amount may get returned to you.
-Often certain conditions may have to be met in order to earn rebates such as those with volume or value-based targets, SPAs or claim-backs.
+Often certain conditions may have to be met in order to get rebates such as volume-based, special pricing agreements (SPAs) or claim-backs.

-Various industries including building supplies, electronics, retail and wholesale distribution offer rebates based on certain locations, products or product groups and on certain types of transaction.
+A wide range of industries including building supplies, electronics, retail and wholesale distribution regularly offer rebates based on certain locations, products or product groups and on certain types of transaction.
 This means that the rebates can get rather complex.

 What are the typical differences between rebates and discounts?